Oghma-Infinium/apostasy.githubio/_01HowDoI/StartMQ.md

  3. Go into the room on your right (if facing the bar) and go to sleep.
 This will kick off the Alternate Vanilla Start.

 {: .warning}
 If you encountered the **"Failed to start Dialogue Quest"** error in the start room, you will be unable to start the Main Quest due to the scripts governing the Alternate Start breaking.
-You can read more about this issue on the [main page](/#when-starting-a-new-character).
+You can read more about this issue on the <a href="/01Help/Important%20Information/#save-advice" target="_blank" rel="noopener noreferrer">Important Information page</a> of this wiki.